Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Darrel and Arch, '07

-Darrel and Arch Napier [brother’s] interview: We have known each other since the mid 80s; I have photographed Darrel and Arch, their parents, John and Berthie, and all living brothers and sister.
+Darrel and Arch Napier [brother’s]: We have known each other since the mid 80s; I have photographed Darrel and Arch, their parents, John and Berthie, and all living brothers and sister.
 I have photographed three family funerals for the Napier's, met many of their friends and relatives and ate dinner with the family several times.

 Shelby: Darrel and Arch, could you say something about our relationship, photographing or whatever you would like to talk about?

-Darrel and Arch:
+Darrel and Arch together:

 Darrel: "Mommy really enjoyed you coming around, visitin' and takin' pictures, she loved the hog killin’s best.
 They ain’t no better eatin’.
 You can’t have no better eatin’.
 Nothin’ like you buy out of the store."